chain-ml/council-writing-assistant/README.md

 Given a high-level research task, e.g.

 ```
-> Write a detailed research article about the history of video games.
+> Write a detailed research article about the history of box manufacturing.
 ```
 the Agent produces a complete [article](./docs/example_article.md) in response.
+Compare this to an [article](./docs/example_article_gpt4.md) produced by GPT-4 using the same prompt.

 ## Tutorial